 Consumed items within a clinical will be managed by this interface.
 The system will create a material document for the consumption as well for the scrapping process.

-Clinical system will send the posting data to P11 system.
+Clinical system will send the posting data asynchronously to P11 system.
 There is no additional interface needed to provide additional information from P11 before posting these documents (e.g. Stock information won’t be available at this point).

 The following information will be send from clinical system to post consumption in P11 system: